 Unlike the other programs offered by the department, the ICT Program was not designed to be an Engineering Technology program.
 For example, the mathematics and science requirements are noticeably different.
 This and other differences do not compromise the program’s objectives and maximize the use of transfer credit from a variety of programs.

-To view the ICT Degree Plan, click here!
+To view the ICT Degree Plan, click on the flowchart below

 NMSU and the ICT Program is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.